 You may nominate your climate leader in the following categories -- the description of the categories are the guidelines we will use to select the final winner:

-The City of Boston is committed to reducing waste by increasing recycling and reuse, and diverting organics.
+The City of Boston is committed to reducing waste and moving towards zero waste by increasing recycling and reuse, and diverting organics.
 By keeping these valuables out of Boston's waste stream, we can collectively save money, create local jobs, and improve the environment.
 The City also welcomes innovative strategies to stop waste before it starts; that can include reducing consumption, comprehensive waste education, or new technologies to replace wasteful processes.

 In order to reach Boston's climate action goals, every resident and business must help.
 Empowering residents and businesses to take climate action in their own neighborhoods, and empowering and educating youth are two priorities of the City of Boston.
 The championing of climate action in partnership with our neighborhoods will enable the City to adopt smart policies and programs that prepare the City for climate change, and drive further GHG reductions over the long term.